 Exhibition at the National Museum of Qatar

 Inside, the series marvelous films immerse spectators in glimpses of different aspects of Qatar’s history.
-Since the interior walls are not straight, they emit a soft enveloping feeling.
+Curved interior walls emit a soft enveloping feeling.
 For hours, I gazed as the incredible film on the walls blended with the exhibition about a fisherman in Qatar.
 It was absolutely mesmerizing.
-Falcons and camels in the vast desert are so captivating.
-For a moment, you feel like you are there.
-The futuristic element of the museum is how it is conceived and curated, particularly through impressive technological advances.
+Furthermore, evocative projections of falcons and camels in the vast desert were very captivating.
+For a moment, you feel like you are in the desert.
+The museum is conceived and curated through impressive technological advances.

 Jean Nouvel wanted to honor the rich history and local materials within the Doha museum.
 Desert Rose is the informal name given to rose-like formations of crystal clusters of Gypsum or Baryte.
 To illustrate, they include abundant sand grains that create petal-like structures.
 The ‘petals’ are flattened crystals fanning open in radiating clusters, resembling a rose.
 The desert rose formation was Nouvel’s inspiration for the museum architecture.
 I loved that idea.
-It’s such a complex realization; but once the idea took hold, it was the matter of how they will achieve this concept.
+It’s such a complex realization.
+However, once the idea took hold, it was only a matter of how they will achieve this concept.
 That act of creation must’ve felt amazing to freely design this marvelous museum.

 There is something soothing in the interior, with its simple clean lines and curved surfaces.
-The artifacts and videos are masterfully presented and eloquently executed.
+Also, the artifacts and videos are masterfully presented and eloquently executed.
 All at once, it creates a sense of organic harmony.

 One afternoon was not enough to explore it all.
-However, you do get a sense of place and delight in the artistic presentation and magnificent architecture.
+However, you do get a sense of place and to enjoy in the magnificent architecture.

 For me, architecture is all about a feeling within a space.
 Moreover, I am interested in the architect’s thought process to achieve aesthetic beauty and functionality.
 I savored the outside of Jean Nouvel’s building and took time to experience it slowly before I went inside.
 Altogether, I was elated to make this precious architectural detour to Qatar.